backstage/backstage/docs/tutorials/package-role-migration.md

 ### TL;DR, Step 1-4:

-This is a sorter version of all of the steps below, in case you're in a hurry.
+This is a shorter version of all of the steps below, in case you're in a hurry.

 Run the following commands: